 A linear sediment trap (swale or ditch) surrounding the stockpile at the base may be constructed to control sediment.
-Use practice standards such as; TEMPORARY SEDIMENT TRAP 960.
+Use Practice Standard TEMPORARY SEDIMENT TRAP 960.

 If stabilization of the stockpile is delayed, measures such as SURFACE ROUGHENING 953 may temporarily limit soil erosion.